Local uniqueness of multi-peak positive solutions to a class of fractional Kirchhoff equations

-\textbf{Abstract.} This paper is twofold.
-In the first part, combining the nondegeneracy result and Lyapunov-Schmidt reduction method, we derive the existence of multi-peak positive solutions to the singularly perturbation problem

-for $\varepsilon> 0$ sufficiently small, $2s<N<4s$, $1<p<2^*_s-1$ and some mild assumptions on the function $V$.
-The main difficulties are from the nonlocal operator mixed the nonlocal term, which cause the corresponding unperturbed problem turns out to be a system of partial differential equations, but not a single fractional Kirchhoff equation.
-In the second part, under some assumptions on $V$, we show the local uniqueness of positive multi-peak solutions by using the local Pohoz\v{a}ev identity.
+\author{Zhipeng Yang \ for all sufficiently small $\varepsilon> 0$, under the assumptions $2s<N<4s$, $1<p<2^*_s-1$, and some mild conditions on the potential $V$.
+The main difficulty comes from the interplay between the nonlocal operator $(-\Delta)^s$ and the nonlocal Kirchhoff term, which makes the corresponding limiting problem a coupled system of partial differential equations rather than a single fractional Kirchhoff equation.
+In the second part, under additional assumptions on $V$, we establish the local uniqueness of positive multi-peak solutions by means of a local Pohoz\v{a}ev identity.

-{\bf Keywords:} Fractional Kirchhoff equations; Multi-peak solutions; Lyapunov-Schmidt reduction.
+{\bf Keywords}: Fractional Kirchhoff equations; Multi-peak solutions; Lyapunov-Schmidt reduction.